Girtablulu/solt/README.md

 # Important

-You need to edit the solt_config file in `~/.config/solt/solt.conf` and change the paths to your liking
+You need to edit the solt_config file in `/etc/solt` and change the paths to your liking after you run it the first time